u4pak/vWeeb/README.md

   </p>
 </p>

 vWeeb has been discontinued.
 No more updates will happen and support for the mod will no longer be given.
-It was a fun ride.\n
+It was a fun ride.
-\- Shady